RahulRocky0019/LeetCode/README.md

 # LeetCode_Python

-In this Repositorie, I regularly uplode LeetCode problems that I have Solved.
+In this repository, I regularly upload LeetCode problems that I have solved.

 Feel free to use them if you need.